mysticatea/eslint4b/README.md

 - Eliminate the dependency to `fs`.
 - Eliminate the dynamic `require()`s.

-This package is kept latest with cron jobs Travis CI provides.
+This package is kept latest with cron jobs GitHub Actions provide.

 ## 💿 Installation